estevaofv/IoT12-hardware/README.md

 # IoT12-hardware
 Schematic and PCB files of the IoT12 solder iron temperature controller for T12 tips.

+My [Kicad library](https://github.com/atoomnetmarc/ATOOMNETKICAD) is used in this project.

 ![](IoT12-render.jpg)
 **Note**: pictured rotary encoder is not the correct type.
 It should be a EC11 serrated 15mm.